LawrenceLoz/FormulaShare-DX/README.md

 ![build status](https://github.com/LawrenceLoz/FormulaShare-DX/actions/workflows/validate-branch-deployable.yml/badge.svg)

+This repository is the sharing framework for the [open-core](https://en.wikipedia.org/wiki/Open-core_model) project FormulaShare.
+FormulaShare is offered on the Salesforce [AppExchange app](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1), with code from this repository augmented with additional features and capabiltiies.
-Click-and-configure rules to share records based on parent records and formula field contents.
-Salesforce provides great in-platform config options to share records, but none of these effectively address these common use cases.

-FormulaShare lets you do this and more without resorting to complex development.
+Salesforce provides great in-platform config options to share records, but none of these effectively address a common use case of needing to control access based on a record's relationship to other records.
+FormulaShare provides click-and-configure rules to do this, letting you use fields from related records and values of formula fields as criteria to determine access.

-FormulaShare is published on the AppExchange as a free managed package https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1.
-Using the package version means separate governor limits are allocated, minimising the risk of your org's limits being exceeded.

-## Deprecation notice - Related object sharing
-Please be aware that related object sharing, the functionality to share by selecting fields based on objects other than the shared object, will be removed from the main branch of this repo by approximately early July 2022.

-Further details on what this might mean for your org are outlined in the related issue: https://github.com/LawrenceLoz/FormulaShare-DX/issues/84

 ## How does it work?

+The framework in this repository provides the following capabilties:

 * Records are shared to a user, role or group specified in a formula, lookup or text field
 * Information from a parent object can be used to determine sharing access by using a formula field
-* Sharing assessment can be carried out in real time by calling FormulaShare from trigger handlers
-* A regular batch applies any updates to sharing changes not initiated by triggers
+* A regular batch applies any updates to sharing changes
 * Standard and custom objects are supported

+When used together with the features of the [AppExchange app](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FR5TCUA1) FormulaShare provides:
+* Real time assessment from triggers
+* Sharing to uesrs, roles and groups on records related by a series of lookups (parent or child) to the shared object
+* Sharing to other entity types such as Manager Groups and Account or Opportunity Default Teams
+* Targeted Assessment Jobs to assess a subset of records in shared objects for more frequent and performant batch jobs
+* Control over each object's recursion strategy
+* Additional stability.
+The security-reviewed package provides FormulaShare with separate governor limits for DML statements, SOQL query rows and other transaction resources, minimising risk of limits being exceeded

 By leveraging standard formula fields, FormulaShare lets admins and app builders quickly specify how records should be shared using a familiar feature, and complex relationships and conditions can be set where needed.
 Behind the scenes, FormulaShare creates and removes [apex managed sharing](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_bulk_sharing_creating_with_apex.htm) to match access to the conditions specified in rules.

-The FormulaShare app is the control and monitoring centre for your org:

-* Creating a rule in the app takes just a few clicks, and as simple as creating a standard Salesforce sharing rule
-* Rules are stored as custom metadata, so are copied to sandboxes and can be deployed through change sets or other means
-* Log records are created for monitoring and reporting, and removed in line with customisable retention periods

 ## Example applications